IsaacNdala/wherechat/README.md

 ![](project-image.png)

 ## About the project
-Wherechat is a chat application that allows users to find and meet each other through their location ond the map.
+Wherechat is a chat application that allows users to find and meet each other through their location on the map.

 This is the frontend of the application, the backend can find [here](https://github.com/IsaacNdala/wherechat-backend/).